jcurry/Zenoss_4.2.5_core-autodeploy/README.rst

   *  The file Zenoss_4.2.5_core-autodeploy-master.zip should be downloaded.
 Use:
   *       unzip Zenoss_4.2.5_core-autodeploy-master.zip
   *  This will unzip the file into the Zenoss_4.2.5_core-autodeploy-master subdirectory
-*  Install the VMware OVA virtual machine which should be ready-to-go
+*  Install the VMware virtual machine which should be ready-to-go

 Building Zenoss 4.2.5
 ======================